moderndatacompany/dataos.info/docs/resources/lens/data_sources/awsredshift.md

 Once the Lens Resource is applied and all configurations are correctly set up, the Lens model will be deployed.
 Upon deployment, a Lens Service is created in the backend, which may take some time to initialize.

-To verify whether the Lens Service is running, execute the following command.
-The Service name follows the pattern: **`<lens-name>-api`**
+To v**erify whether the Lens Service is running, execute the following command.
+The Service name follows the pattern: `<lens-name>-api`**

 Ensure Service is active and running before proceeding to the next steps.